gouravpatil-dev/settleup/README.md

 The frontend calls the backend at `http://localhost:4000/api` by default; override with `VITE_API_URL` if needed.

+## What's built (Phase 3)

+- **Split calculator** (`services/splitCalculator.ts`): pure functions,
+  no DB/Express dependency.
+Supports equal, exact, percentage, and share-based splits.
+All four use a "largest remainder" apportionment method so a split always sums to exactly the total amount — no lost or invented paise from floating-point division.
+Percentages are converted to basis points internally to avoid float rounding drift.
+- **Expenses**: `expenses` + `expense_participants` tables (amounts as
+  integer minor units, per the Phase 1 schema decision).
+Create/list/ get endpoints nested under a group (`/api/groups/:groupId/expenses`), all behind `requireAuth` + membership checks.
+- **Validation**: exact splits must sum to the total; percentages must sum to 100 (±0.01 to tolerate things like three-way 33.33/33.33/ 33.34 splits); shares must be positive integers; the payer and every participant must belong to the group; no duplicate participants.
+- **Assumption made**: the API accepts `amount` as an integer in minor currency units (e.g. paise, cents) directly from the client, not as a decimal rupee/dollar figure — this keeps the float-free boundary consistent end-to-end rather than converting at the API edge.
+Worth revisiting once the frontend expense form (Phase 6) is built, if a decimal input feels more natural there.
+- 39 new tests (62 total): 23 pure split-calculator tests (all four
+  split types, remainder distribution, rejection of bad input) plus 16 integration tests (one creation test per split type, rejection of bad exact/percentage/shares input, non-member participant/payer rejected, non-positive amount rejected, unauthenticated/non-member access denied, list and get-by-id, cross-group expense id correctly 404s).

 ## What's built (Phase 2)

 - **Auth**: register/login/logout backed by session cookies (httpOnly,